freddyvelarde/WizardlyAPI/README.md

 ### Users

-- GET: `/users/profile` - This endpoint remove the users information from the system
+- GET: `/users/profile` - This endpoint returns the profile information of the authenticated user.

 ```javascript
 import axios from "axios";